modelics/Python-Sphere-RCS/readme.md

 # Python Sphere RCS Calculator

 ### This library uses the Mie Series to compute the Radar Cross Section for a lossy dielectric sphere.
-The Radar Cross Section (RCS) can be plotted for a variety of test scenarios, such as:
+The Radar Cross Section (RCS) can be computed and plotted for a variety of test scenarios, such as:
 * mono-static RCS versus frequency for one or many spheres
 * bi-static RCS for one or many spheres with different materials
 * bi-static RCS for one sphere at multiple frequencies

+This library "IN PROGRESS" can handle high frequencies and high conductivities than other publicly available RCS Solvers, such as the KZHU sphere scattering.
+This is accomplished by employing arbitrary precision arithmetic for critical portions of the calculation.
+The resutls of this library have been cross-validated with numerical solvers.

+The primary application of this library is to provide Radar Cross Section data for a variety of test scenarios (see above).
+This is similar to calculating the back-scattering cross-section used in many plasmonics and atmospheric blah blah blah applications.
+To convert wetween RCS and q_back, use the relation: blah blah blah.

+Also include a section on how to use the arbitrary precision. (upload the bessel_arbitrary_precision.py file)

 &nbsp;